mapprotocol/docs/architecture/application.md

 ## Applications on MAP Protocol

 Dapp developers only need to deploy their dapps on MAP Relay Chain with the completed MAP Cross-chain services module, then enjoy the privilege of connecting the entire blockchain world’s liquidity.
+Developers can easily build their omnichain applications deployed on any chain in just two steps:

+1. Build inter-chain messenger using our SDK.
+2. Interact with on-chain vault and data through our API.

 | Dapp Categories | Projects under development on MAP Protocol as of Apr 2022 |
 | ---- | ---- |